Anúna: 2010–2022

 In 2010, Anúna adopted the name "Anúna, Ireland's National Choir" as their official title and inaugurated an Education and Outreach programme.
 The group performed again with the RTÉ National Symphony Orchestra of Ireland in July 2010, with Finnish violinist Linda Lampenius.
-The programme included a number of new pieces and arrangements including the nine-minute McGlynn fantasia based on the songs of Thomas Moore, "The Last Rose".
+The programme included a number of new pieces and arrangements including the nine-minute McGlynn fantasia The Last Rose, based on the songs of Thomas Moore.

 In June 2010, Anúna collaborated on a new CD and DVD project with The Wiggles, entitled It's Always Christmas With You! and released in 2011.
-In September 2010, Anúna recorded an arrangement by Michael McGlynn of "Away in a Manger" with ex-Celtic Woman soloist Órla Fallon for her Christmas PBS special, which also featured David Archuleta and another ex-Anúna and Celtic Woman soloist Méav Ní Mhaolchatha.
+In September 2010, Anúna recorded an arrangement by Michael McGlynn of "Away in a Manger" with ex-Celtic Woman soloist Órla Fallon for her Christmas PBS special, which also featured David Archuleta and another ex-Anúna and Celtic Woman soloist, Méav Ní Mhaolchatha.
 The special was filmed in Dublin, Ireland.
 No fewer than five of the soloists who have been featured on Celtic Woman since 2005 (Órla Fallon, Méav Ní Mhaolchatha, Lynn Hilary, Éabha McMahon, Tara McNeill and Deirdre Shannon) have been members of Anúna.

 On 27–29 January 2011, Anúna joined Irish musical pioneers Clannad for three concerts at Dublin's Christ Church Cathedral for the Donegal group's fortieth anniversary celebrations.
 They collaborated on five tracks, "Dúlamán", "Caislean Óir", "Theme from Harry's Game", "In a Lifetime" and "I Will Find You".
 Anúna also performed a version of "Media Vita" as they came onstage, integrating musical elements of "Caislean Óir".

-Anúna made their Chinese debut in June 2011 touring a number of cities.
-In Beijing they performed at the Beijing Poly Theater and in Shanghai at the Shanghai Oriental Art Center.
-In July 2011 the National Concert Hall in Dublin presented the first Anúna International Summer School.
+Anúna made their Chinese debut in June 2011, touring a number of cities throughout China.
+They performed at the Beijing Poly Theater in Beijing and at the Shanghai Oriental Art Center in Shanghai.
+In July 2011, the National Concert Hall in Dublin presented the first Anúna International Summer School.
 The event took place between 5 and 9 July, and featured a team of international facilitators including Matthew Oltman, then musical director of Chanticleer.
-In September their album Christmas Memories débuted at 95 in The Billboard 200.
+In September, their album Christmas Memories débuted at 95 in the Billboard 200.
 To finish the year, Anúna visited Japan, a trip which included concerts and workshops.
 This tour also included a high-profile visit to the area affected by the tsunami of 2011 and Fukushima.
-In April 2012, Anúna participated in the premiere of Philip Hammond's Requiem for the Lost Souls of the Titanic at St Anne's Cathedral, Belfast.
+In April 2012, Anúna participated in the premiere of Philip Hammond's Requiem for the Lost Souls of the Titanic at St Anne's Cathedral in Belfast.